felipe-amorim/my_time/README.md

     TestRunStarted

 The validations on the observables are:
-- Every scenario must begin with keyword 'Given'.
+- Every scenario must begin with the keyword 'Given'.
 - Every scenario must have at least one assertion.
 - Every scenario must have at least one 'When' keyword.
 - Every scenario must have at least one 'Then' keyword.
 - Every 'Then' keyword must have at least one assertion.
 - Every 'And' keyword that comes after 'Then' keyword must have at least one assertion.

-The **Instances** class and some of its structure was requested by some clients and can be easily changed, however, due to a relative short time to do this task, no further modification was done.
+The **Instances** class and some of its structure were requested by some clients and can be easily changed; however, due to a relatively short time to do this task, no further modification was done.